 Digital Selling Extends Beyond the Sales Office

 There are other examples, but these suffice to drive home the point that digital selling extends beyond the sales office.
-In future articles, we will explore how this concept works to define the digital-selling organisation as a whole.

 When the entire enterprise takes on this challenge, the entire enterprise becomes part of the selling process.